 Puberty and Teens June 17th

-How to engage with older children, we will look at some things that cause parents to seek help anxiety, ADHD, Dyslexia, bone pain and other presenting issues.
-Also a look the changes in brain organisation that start before puberty.
+A look at the changes in brain organisation that start before puberty.
+How to engage with older children, and areas that cause parents to seek help anxiety, self harming and other presenting issues.
 Children develop within the family field and often the young person is expressing a family issue, we will explore what we can handle as CSTs and when we refer.

 Breath – 8th July 2021

 A look at how we can work with the ribs and lungs and how this connects with primary respiration within the cranial model .